PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Step 3: Attach the Mounting Bracket

 For universal brackets, position the bracket on the motor housing and mark your holes.
 When drilling, use a bit slightly smaller than your screws to ensure a tight fit.
-Apply marine sealant to each screw before installation – water intrusion here can damage your motor.
+Apply marine sealant to each screw before installation.
+Water intrusion here can damage your motor.

 Step 4: Mount the Transducer

 Cable Management Tip: Leave enough slack in the cable for the motor to deploy and stow without stretching.
 On my setup, I need about 18 inches of extra cable beyond what seems necessary.
+Create a proper service loop near the head unit.

 Step 5: Route the Cable